AleOnori98/MicroGridsPy_Doc/docs/source/intro.rst

   `Emanuela Colombo <https://www4.ceda.polimi.it/manifesti/manifesti/controller/ricerche/RicercaPerDocentiPublic.do?EVN_DIDATTICA=evento&k_doc=44891&lang=EN&aa=2014&tab_ricerca=1>`_.
   We are fully grateful for having the chance to work under her supervision and would like to express our gratitude for her unwavering support.

-* We would also like to acknowledge `Steve Dimond <https://stevediamond.github.io/WWW/>`_ for his kind support and guide that allows us to better understand and use CVXPY for this framework
+* We would also like to acknowledge .... for his kind support and guide that allows us to better understand and use .....

 License
 ========